Affiliate links on Android Authority may earn us a commission. Learn more.

-Also read: The best Android apps available right now
+Also read: The best camera phones you can buy right now

 Plenty of automated services online can make GIFs.
-Among them are Ezgif, Gfycat, and Giphy.
-Today we are using the latter, which has long been considered an unbeatable GIF champion.
+Among them are Ezgif and Giphy.
+We are starting with the latter, which has long been considered an unbeatable GIF champion.
 This is likely due to their extensive library, ease of use, and quality.
 It’s also easy to share these creations with the world, making Giphy an ever-growing GIF machine.

 How to create GIF using Giphy: